recurve-methods/flexvalue/README.rst

     - **therms_profile**: Indicates the season in which therms savings are achieved, can be one of ['annual', 'summer', 'winter']
     - **therms_savings**: The first year gas gross savings in Therms
     - **mwh_savings**: The first year electricity gross savings in MWh (used to scale the load shape savings data if using custom load shape)
+    - **value_curve_name**: The name of the value curve that the project should be matched to.
+This may be null if only using a single value curve.

 Metered Load Shapes